Hogue/wdi_2_bootstrap_handlebars_demo/README.md

 var daenarys = {
   id: 1,
   name: "Daenerys Targaryen",
-  title: "Stormborn of the House Targaryen, the First of Her Name, the Unburnt, Queen of Meereen, Queen of the Andals and the Rhoynar and the First Men, Khaleesi of the Great Grass Sea, Breaker of Chains and Mother of Dragons",
+  title: "Queen of Meereen and Mother of Dragons",
   quote: "I will take what is mine with blood and fire.",
   url: "http://i.imgur.com/DjHJq4E.jpg"
 };